programminghistorian/jekyll/_posts/2025-11-14-en-call-for-proposals-2025-6.md

 ## What are the benefits of writing a _Programming Historian_ lesson?

 Our lessons support readers who want to learn new skills, but the act of writing is also beneficial to authors.
 Writing to explain a methodology or tool to others deepens your own understanding and knowledge.
 It empowers your development as a critical, intentional and considered researcher, and is an opportunity to hone your technical writing skills.
-We encourage you to write about a method or tool that you know well, and that you have applied, adapted or advanced in your own research.
+We encourage you to write about a method or tool and dataset that you know well, and that you have applied, adapted or advanced in your own research.

 ## How to Submit a Proposal